The Redwood Creek Trail

 Length 15.4 mi · Climbing 500 ft

 The most scenic and popular part of the trail is the first mile and a half, up to the first creek crossing.
-From this point on the trail is more monotonous and visited mainly by backpackers.
+From this point on the trail is still attractive but a bit monotonous, and it's visited mainly by backpackers.
+The trail is very quiet and peaceful, and easy to hike.
+While you can't usually see the creek, you can hear it throughout the hike.

 Redwood Creek is the only place in the park where "dispersed camping" is allowed.
 There's no campground; backpackers can camp anywhere they like along the six miles of the wide gravel creekbed upstream of the first creek crossing and at least a quarter mile downstream of the Tall Trees Grove.
 I haven't actually camped there, but it certainly looks like the best place to camp in all of Redwood National and State Parks.